emdupre/core-git-course/_episodes/04-remote.md

 ### Cloning a remote repository

-Now, let's do something drastic! (but before that step, **make sure that you pushed all your local branches into the remote repository**)
+Now, let's do something drastic!
+But before that step,
+**make sure that you pushed all your local branches into the remote repository!**

 ```
 $ cd ..